Need to talk? Call 1800 882 436.

 5-minute read

 You don't need to wait until your baby is born to bond with them.
-Pregnancy can be the perfect time to start forming an attachment with your baby, which is very important for their development once your baby has actually arrived.
+Pregnancy can be the perfect time to start forming an attachment with your baby, which is very important for their development once your baby is born.

 What might babies experience in the womb?